godotengine/godot-docs/classes/class_meshtexture.rst

 | *Getter* | get_image_size()      |
 +----------+-----------------------+

-Set the size of the image, needed for reference.
+Sets the size of the image, needed for reference.

 .. _class_MeshTexture_property_mesh: